-- Empower yourself by researching topics and asking your own questions where necessary.
-You are not expected to know everything, but not knowing is not a valid excuse with the amount of information we have access to.
+- Empower yourself by researching topics beforehand and asking your own questions where necessary – never go in unprepared.
 Note: Check out Dr T: A Guide to Sexual Health & Pleasure by Dr Tlaleng Mofokeng to help prepare you for some of these awkward situations with your kids!

 - Acknowledge your child’s curiosity and individuality.
-Be cautious not to dismiss your child’s questions (overt or not) about various topics.
-Acknowledge them and let them know that you are open to talking about anything with them, even if it is uncomfortable for you.
+Be cautious not to dismiss your child’s questions (overt or not) about any of the topics you discuss.
+Acknowledge them and let them know that you’re open to talking about anything with them, even if it’s uncomfortable for you.

-- Encourage critical thinking by not just providing answers or facts to your children (age dependant).
+- Encourage critical thinking by not just providing answers or facts to your children (this is, of course, age dependent).
 Encourage them to think for themselves and provide their own comments, views and opinions that can be further discussed.

 - Values need to remain the golden threads that guide your conversations.
 The various topics should be linked back to the values system that underpins the family.
-This will help your child to be able to consider the ‘big picture’ and will assist them when they are presented with situations where they have to make their own decisions or comments related to various issues.
+This will encourage your child to consider the ‘big picture’ and will help them when they’re presented with situations where they have to make their own decisions or state their opinions on various issues.